1. How does BlephEx® work?

 Answer: Blepharitis and Dry Eye Disease is caused by a low-grade, chronic inflammation of the eyelids, that gets worse throughout a patients lifetime, damaging the glands that produce normal tears and eventually leading to blepharitis and dry eye disease.

-BlephEx® is a doctors cleaning procedure that removes the source of inflammation by cleaning off the biofilm from the lid margin, like a dentist removing plaque during a teeth cleaning.
-This biofilm is produced by the normal bacteria living on the lid margin, so it will eventually return to cause inflammation again, so the cleaning procedure should be repeated every 4 to 6 months.
+BlephEx® is a doctors treatment that removes the source of inflammation by cleaning off the biofilm from the lid margin, like a dentist removing plaque during a teeth cleaning.
+This biofilm is produced by the normal bacteria living on the lid margin, so it will eventually return to cause inflammation again, so the treatment should be repeated every 4 to 6 months.

 2. Where can I get a BlephEx® procedure performed?

 Answer: BlephEx® is performed in doctors offices all over the world.
-On our website go to our DOCTOR LOCATOR MAP (make this an active link) to find a practice near you who performs the cleaning procedure.
+On our website go to our DOCTOR LOCATOR MAP to find a practice near you who performs the cleaning procedure.
 Enter your zip code or use the + (plus) button to simply zoom in to your area.

 3. Does insurance cover the cost?